Locations:

 Person sitting on bed moisturizing legs after razer burn.

 You may not think much about those little hairs that sprout up on your legs, under your arms and around your bikini line.
-In fact, a lot of people think about them only in terms of getting rid of them, whether it’s through shaving, waxing or plucking.
+In fact, many think about them only in terms of getting rid of them, whether it’s through shaving, waxing or plucking.

 Advertisement